Become Ocean: Performances

 By contrast, Alex Ross, writing in The New Yorker and on his blog, gave a strongly positive review, saying he "went away reeling" and that "[i]t may be the loveliest apocalypse in musical history."
 He compared Become Ocean with The Rite of Spring and also provided a technical analysis.
 Following the world premiere in Seattle, Morlot and the Seattle Symphony performed the work at the Arlene Schnitzer Concert Hall in Portland, Oregon, on March 30, 2014.
 It was repeated in Seattle at a free concert on May 2, 2014.

 The New York premiere of Become Ocean occurred on May 6, 2014 at Carnegie Hall, with the Seattle Symphony and Morlot performing in the now-defunct 'Spring for Music' series at Carnegie Hall.
 This was the first live performance of the work that Adams himself heard, as an eye condition and resulting surgery caused him to miss the world premiere in Seattle.
 Reviews, including one by the New York Times chief music critic, Anthony Tommasini, were generally highly complimentary.
 Subsequent performances have occurred in Winnipeg (February 2015), Los Angeles (November 2015) and Miami (December 2015).

 The UK premiere took place in Birmingham at Symphony Hall on 19 May 2016, Ludovic Morlot conducting the City of Birmingham Symphony Orchestra.

 The work was performed by the MDR Symphony Orchestra conducted by Kristjan Järvi in Leipzig on 13 January 2017, and was broadcast on the MDR Klassik radio station on 14 January 2017.

 On 13 December 2019, the Bergen Philharmonic Orchestra performed Become Ocean, with Seattle Symphony's (former) Creative Director Ludovic Morlot again conducting the piece, this time for its Nordic Premiere.

 Recording

 Cantaloupe Music released the premiere recording on October 30, 2014, on CD and DVD.
 The DVD includes still images and a surround sound mix supervised by Adams.
 After hearing this recording of Become Ocean, Taylor Swift donated USD $50,000 to the Seattle Symphony.

 "Become" trilogy

-Become Ocean was followed by Become River (2014), for chamber orchestra, and Become Desert (2018), for an ensemble of five orchestral and choral groups.
+Become Ocean was preceded by Become River (2010) for chamber orchestra and followed by Become Desert (2017) for an ensemble of five orchestral and choral groups.
 The composer said these works formed "...a trilogy that I never set out to write in the first place."